SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

 ### Installation

-To get started, simply add **Skyline.DataMiner.Utils.ScriptPerformanceLogger** NuGet to your project.
+To get started, simply add **Skyline.DataMiner.Utilities.PerformanceAnalyzer** NuGet to your project.

 ### Types